+Human beings are primaeval at times.
 Successful e-commerce websites play on our basic human emotions to great effect.
-Marketers skilled in conversion rate optimisation use techniques to override rational behaviour, instil a sense of urgency and thus increase conversion rate.
+Marketers skilled in conversion rate optimization are developing techniques to override rational behaviour in order to create urgency and increase conversion rate.

 - Hunter / warrior competitiveness

-- A need to be liked and / or successful
+- A need to be liked and / or be successful

 - Limited sales period